tranquilts/MATCH/README.md

 - Offers options to restart or return to the main page.

 ### **Moves per round**
-For each round, the game tracks the number of moves the player makes to match images together as pairs.
+For each round, the game tracks the number of moves the player makes to match images.

 ### **Misses**
 The game tracks how many time players do not match images correctly while they play.